osulp/main-site/README.md

-# Oregon State University Drupal
+# Oregon State University Libraries Drupal

-This is the main OSU Drupal Distribution.
+This is based on the main OSU Drupal Distribution.

-## Update and deploy to Acquia

-[Acquia Pipelines](https://docs.acquia.com/cloud-platform/pipelines/) will watch, build, and deploy versions when changes are detected.

-- The develop branch will build and deploy to Acquia Cloud Development environment
-- The master branch will build and deploy the Acquia Cloud Stage environment.
-- For Acquia Cloud Production an Acquia Cloud administrator will need to manually deploy code from the Stage environment to Production.

 ### Update workflow

-1. Start in the development branch
+1. Get the latest code `git pull`
-1. ```git pull && composer install```
+1. Enter the container `docker compose exec apache bash`
-2. Check for updates ```composer outdated drupal/\*```
+1. Check for Drupal library & modules updates `composer outdated drupal/\*`
 1. If you want to only check for packages that have minor version updates
-1. ```composer outdated -m drupal/\*```
+1. `composer outdated -m drupal/\*`
-2. To check for only updates that are required by this distribution's composer.json
+1. To check for only updates that are required by this distribution's composer.json
-1. ```composer outdated -D drupal/\*```
+1. `composer outdated -D drupal/\*`
-3. Get updates
+1. Get updates

-1. To update a specific package only
+- To update a specific package only
-1. ```composer update vendor/package```
+  - `composer update vendor/package`
-1. eg ```composer update drupal/my_module```
+  - eg `composer update drupal/my_module`
-2. Update only core and it's dependencies
+- Update only core and it's dependencies
-1. ```composer update drupal/core-composer-scaffold drupal/core-recommended drupal/core-dev --with-all-dependencies```
+  - `composer update drupal/core-composer-scaffold drupal/core-recommended drupal/core-dev --with-all-dependencies`
-3. Get all updates
+- Get all updates
-1. ```composer update```
+  - `composer update`

-4. Commit the changed composer.json and composer.lock and push
+9. Commit the changed composer.json and composer.lock and push
-5. Checkout the master branch
-1. ```git pull && composer install```
-2. Merge the development branch in
-3. Commit and push
-6. Log into Acquia Cloud
-1. Navigate to the Acquia Cloud Application and deploy the latest changes to prod from the Stage environment.

-## Create New Acquia Cloud Site

-1. To create a new site in OSU Drupal for Acquia Cloud run ```composer generate-site```
-2. This will ask you for the Production FQDN of the site to use and will create the sites' directory, populate the settings.php and the memcache file for acquia cloud.
-3. Follow the Post Install steps to Create the Database and Domains.

 ## Local Development

-You can build the container locally or pull form the registry.

-### Building Container

-We have a multi-stage Docker file to build.
-Most of the time the Development version will be used.
+Build the container locally:

+- Easy: `docker compose build`
+- Advanced:
   - For the development version of the container:
-  - ```docker build --target=development --tag=osuwams/drupal:9-apache-dev .```
+    - `docker build --target=development --tag=osuwams/drupal:9-apache-dev .`
   - For the Production version
-  - ```docker build --target=production --tag=osuwams/drupal:9-apache .```
+    - `docker build --target=production --tag=osuwams/drupal:9-apache .`

+Start the containers:

+- `docker compose up -d`

+View the logs:

+- `docker compose logs -f apache`

+Stop the containers:

+- `docker compose down`

+Stop the containers and remove any database config and solr data:

+- `docker compose down -v`

-## Environment Variables that can be set
+## Environment Variables

 ### The Main variable for the Drupal Site.